HobnobMancer/saintBioutils/README.md

 ### Quick and Easy

-The easiest way to install `saintBioutils` and include the (sub)modules and functions is to install the package via pypi, using the following command:
+The easiest way to install `saintBioutils` and include the (sub)modules and functions is to install the package via `pip`, using the following command:
 ```bash
 pip3 install saintBioutils
 ```